onlyquake/xonotic-wiki/Weapons.md

 ![](http://pics.nexuizninjaz.com/images/lhd46626ynelcxxe0ydt.jpg) ![](http://pics.nexuizninjaz.com/images/sxsmwgh7plcv7ivuacx.jpg)

+The @\#!%'n tuba is a very silly and @\#!%'n annoying weapon that makes the ears of your enemies bleed!

-A very silly weapon and a rare sight in Xonotic.
-If you hold down the attack key, you will play the tuba.
-The pitch of the sound will vary when you're walking while you hold the tuba.
+If you hold down the @\#!%'n attack key, you will play the @\#!%'n tuba.
+The pitch of the sound will vary while pressing different directional keys or the @\#!%'n Jump key while make some noise.

+Using it as weapon can be @\#!%'n challenging, as it obscures a large portion of your sight.

--   Primary fire: Play the tuba and deal rapid short-range damage to enemies you're facing.
+- @\#!%'n primary fire: Play the @\#!%'n tuba and deal low but rapid short-range damage to whoever the @\#!% you're facing.
--   Secondary fire: Same as primary fire, but one octave higher.
+- @\#!%'n secondary fire: Same as @\#!%'n primary fire, but with higher pitch.
 - Ammo: None
 - Impulse: 1/244

 Shockwave
 ----------